Category: Finding Deductions

-The United States or any state, the District of Columbia, a U.S. possession (including Puerto Rico), a political subdivision of a state or U.S. possession, or an Indian tribal government or any of its subdivisions that perform substantial government functions.
+The United States or any state, the District of Columbia, a U.S. Possession (including Puerto Rico), a political subdivision of a state or U.S. Possession, or an Indian tribal government or any of its subdivisions that perform substantial government functions.

 Corporations, trusts, or community chests, funds, or foundations organized and operated only for charitable, religious, educational, scientific, or literary purposes, or to prevent cruelty to children or animals, or to foster certain national or international amateur sports competition.
-These oganizations must be "publicly supported," which means they normally must receive a substantial part of their support, other than income from their exempt activities, from direct or indirect contributions from the general public or from governmental units.
+These organizations must be "publicly supported," which means they normally must receive a substantial part of their support, other than income from their exempt activities, from direct or indirect contributions from the general public or from governmental units.

 Organizations that may not qualify as “publicly supported” under (6) but that meet other tests showing they respond to the needs of the general public, not a limited number of donors or other persons.
-They must normally receive more than one-third of their support either from oranizations described in (1) through (6), or from persons other than "disqualified persons."
+They must normally receive more than one-third of their support either from organizations described in (1) through (6), or from persons other than "disqualified persons."

 Most organizations operated or controlled by, and operated for the benefit of, those organizations described in (1) through (7).